Cannabis on American Indian reservations

-Cannabis on American Indian reservations historically largely fell under the same regulations as cannabis nationwide in the United States.
-However, the August 2013 issuance of the Cole Memorandum opened discussion on tribal sovereignty as pertains to cannabis legalization, which was further explored as the states of Washington and Colorado legalized marijuana.
+Cannabis on American Indian reservations was historically regulated under United States federal law.
+However, the August 2013 issuance of the Cole Memorandum opened discussion on tribal sovereignty pertaining to cannabis legalization.
 A clarifying memo in December 2014 stated that the federal government's non-interference policies that applied to the 50 states, would also apply to the 326 recognized American Indian reservations.
-U.S. Attorney for Oregon, Amanda Marshall, stated that the clarification had been issued in response to legal questions from tribal nations, but that only three unnamed tribes, in California, Washington state, and "the Midwest" had stated explicit interest in legalizing.
+Reservations are therefore able to independently regulate cannabis possession and sale irrespective of laws in any bordering US states.

+By tribe

+Shinnecock Indian Nation

+The Shinnecock Indian Nation opened its first cannabis shop, called Little Beach Harvest, in November 2023.

 Oglala Sioux nation

 The Oglala Sioux nation legalized industrial hemp in 1998, and the family of Alex White Plume began to produce the crop from 2000–2002, but federal authorities destroyed his crops and issued him a restraining order forbidding further cultivation.

 In January 2014, the Oglala Sioux tribal council approved a proposal to hold a tribal vote to decide on legalizing marijuana on the Pine Ridge Indian Reservation in South Dakota, but the council later rejected the proposal.

+In March 2020, members of the tribe voted to legalize medical and recreational cannabis on the reservation.